dm6-coders/brians-life-story/README.md

 's
 ## Childhood

-was spent during his days a Hogwarts where he learned to become a coding wizard like Gandolf!
+was spent during his days a Hogwarts where he learned to become a coding wizard!

 ## The Roaring 20s
 were he watched instructional videos so he could someday enter